tsuereth/glog/content/post/2018/11/18_lasercat.md

 rating = ["Good"]
 +++

-{{% game "LaserCat" %}}LaserCat{{% /game %}} is a fairly basic, fairly short platform-based Metroidvania-ish with a fun sense of humor, and a surprising amount of <i>Mystery Science Theater 3000</i> references.
+<game:LaserCat> is a fairly basic, fairly short platform-based Metroidvania-ish with a fun sense of humor, and a surprising amount of <i>Mystery Science Theater 3000</i> references.

 There's no combat, just avoiding enemies and environmental hazards (lava); and there are no puzzles, aside from a couple of rooms where you need to approach from the right direction.
 No upgrades, no experience points, no cinematic cutscenes.
 The story is only told in some introductory text, then an ending.